 2. It’s a lot cheaper than Legend®.

-Even so, there is some expense associated with PSGAG, which has led to the curious dosing regimen whereby people give their horses Adequan® once a month.
-To me, this makes very little sense.
-The label says that you’re supposed to give the injection every four days – I’m not sure how giving it every once in a while is supposed to help anything.
-It is cheaper, of course, to give it monthly, instead of all the darn time, but under that rationale, and given the relative lack of supporting evidence, if saving money were the real issue, I’d suggest that you not use it at all!
+Of course, there is some expense associated with PSGAG, which has led to what-is-to-me some rather curious and arbitrary dosing regimens.
+Based on a therapeutic rationale that is apparently along the lines of, “Something is better than nothing,” horses are given Adequan® on all sorts of different intervals, such as once a month.
+To me, this makes very little sense, at least from a biological perspective.
+The label says that you’re supposed to give the injection every four days.
+You’d think there’s some rationale for the label directions, so, based on that, I’m not sure how giving it every once in a while is supposed to help anything.
+It is cheaper to give it monthly, instead of all the darn time, but under that rationale, and given the relative lack of supporting evidence, if saving money were the real issue, one could pretty persuasively argue that it might be best not to use it at all.

 Adequan® can be injected directly into the joint; you’re not going to do this, of course, but the product is out there.
-Given in the joint, it seems to have a more reliable anti-inflammatory effect, but not obviously anything else.
-When it first came out, the company recommended giving weekly injections for five weeks, but, unfortunately, many horse joints weren’t happy with that recommendation, and problems with acute inflammation occurred (joint “flare”) sort of doused people’s enthusiasm for that route of administration.
+Given in the joint, and based on such scientific evidence as is available, it seems to have a more reliable anti-inflammatory effect, but not obviously any other kind of effect.
+When it first came out, the company recommended giving weekly injections for a total of five weeks, but, unfortunately, many horse joints weren’t happy with that recommendation.
+Problems with acute joint inflammation occurred (joint “flare”), which sort of doused people’s enthusiasm for that route of administration.
 In addition, when compared to other things that get injected into horse joints, such as corticosteroids and hyaluronan, there’s a slightly greater risk of infection with PSGAG; understandably, people might not be inclined to use a product if there’s a significant risk of harm.

-The risk of problems from injections of PSGAG into the joint can be greatly reduced by combining it with an antibiotic.
+The risk of problems from injections of PSGAG into the joint seem to be reduced of you combine it with an antibiotic.
 Of course, injecting any substance into a joint is something that should be done by your veterinarian.
-Still, you kind of have to wonder if it’s worth the fuss, particularly since other substances, such as corticosteroids, are demonstrably as effective, more consistently effective in research studies, and a lot cheaper.
+Still, you kind of have to wonder if it’s worth the fuss, particularly since other substances, such as corticosteroids, are demonstrably as effective as anti-inflammatory agents, more consistently effective in research studies, and a lot cheaper.

 Oh, one other thing.
 There’s also some weak support for using PSGAG injections to treat horses that have injured tendons or ligaments.
 So, if your horse hurts his tendon, or strains a suspensory ligament, you can always shoot him with some PSGAG.
 But, it’s certainly not something that is going to be critical for a full recovery.

 What do I think (how did I know you’d ask)?
 Well, more than anything else, when it comes to Adequan® I think that you’re probably paying for your own peace of mind, and putting a price on your good intentions, rather than paying for much of a therapeutic effect.
-Although PSGAG can be injected into joints with some reasonable expectation of an anti-inflammatory effect (but not much else), giving it in the muscle is probably not something that’s going to do your horse much good.
-And it’s certainly not something that’s going to keep your horse from developing arthritis, that is, if he was ever going to get arthritis in the first place.
+Although PSGAG can be injected into joints with some reasonable expectation of an anti-inflammatory effect (but not much else), the bottom line is that giving it in the muscle is probably not something that’s going to do your horse much good, particularly if you’re only to give it every once in a while.
+And whatever dosing interval is chosen, it’s certainly not something that’s going to keep a horse from developing arthritis, that is, if he was ever going to get arthritis in the first place.